 No 2.
 Maila Nurmi as Vampira

-In the 1950’s Maila Nurmi (1921 – 2008) was an actress, burlesque dancer and pin-up model, just trying to get a break into showbusiness.
+In the 1950’s Maila Nurmi (1921 – 2008) was an actress, burlesque dancer and pin-up model, trying to get a break into show business.
 She happened to get that break in 1953 when she attended an annual Halloween ball hosted by well known dance choreographer Lester Horton.

-Her self made iconic character went down in pop culture history, and her look is still very popular today due to the combined image of sex and death that she invented.
-She achieved this image taking inspiration from several sources: A bit from the Addams Family Cartoon, a bit from Theda Bara’s Vamp of the 1920’s and a bit of Norma Desmond in the 1950 film Sunset Boulevard.
+Her self made iconic character went down in pop culture history, and her this gothic look is still very popular today.
+She achieved this look by taking inspiration from several sources: The Addams Family Cartoon, Theda Bara’s Vamp of the 1920’s and a bit of Norma Desmond in the 1950 film Sunset Boulevard.
 She stitched all inspirations together and come up with a black full-length gown with a high slit, plunging neckline, and black fishnet stockings.
 Her makeup consisted of a black wig, long “hemorrhage red” fingernails, pasty white foundation and black arched eyebrows.
 She also took inspiration from corseted women in bondage magazines of the time to create for herself an impossibly thin 17-inch wasp waist.
 This look cemented Vampira as a horror icon.